adrian-cucuet/project2-budgetly/README.md

 As a first-time user:

-- I want to have an easy way to control my budget and keep track of my balance.
+- Keeping track of my balance and controlling my budget should be easy.
-- I want to have a To Do list from where to control what tasks to focus on and delete the tasks I've done.
+- To organize my to-do list and delete tasks I've completed, I want to create a To Do list.

 As a returning user:

-- I want to have easy access to both of them from a mobile phone and control my budget and tasks from anywhere.
+- Both of them should be accessible from my mobile phone so I can control my budget and tasks wherever I am.
-- I want to keep a daily to do list with things I need to focus on and check them throughout the day.
+- Keep a daily task list of things I need to accomplish and check it throughout the day.

 ### Wireframes

 For the wireframes, I used [Figma](https://www.figma.com/).
-For the mobile I decided to use flex display and no wireframes were needed.
+For the mobile, I decided to use a flex display and no wireframes were needed.

 [Side Bar Navigation](https://github.com/adrian-cucuet/project2-budgetly/blob/main/assets/images/Desktop-Sidebar-Expanded.png)
 [Budget Section Desktop](https://github.com/adrian-cucuet/project2-budgetly/blob/main/assets/images/Desktop-BudgetCalculatorPage.png)